ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/2_hardware-1/_index.md

 ### Goals:

-- Learn basic ScopeFoundry concepts of `ScopeFoundry.HardwareComponent`.
+- Learn basic concepts of `ScopeFoundry.HardwareComponent`.
 - Create a `HardwareComponent` plugin - a virtual sine wave generator.
 Virtual because we simulate values instead of connecting to an actual device.
 - Learn how to add the component to your app.

-Goals of Hardware Part 2:

-- Tips to create the low-level interface that connects to an actual device.
+Tips to create the low-level interface that connects to an actual device see [here](/docs/11_tools-tutorials/10_hardware-2/).

 ## The Template